This post contains affiliate links.

 For that, I use an airtight plastic container.
 I simply pour in the new bag of kibble when it arrives, blend it together with the little bit that’s left over from my previous order, leave my scoop on top, and tuck it away till mealtime.

 Thanks to that container I’ve been able to order Faith’s food bi-monthly, saving me a few hundred dollars each year.
 The one I have is older but there’s a newer one with clear sides so you can see how much food is left before you order more, which you can find here on amazon.

 One of the biggest issues elderly pets run into is inflammation, inflammation that’s usually caused by sensitivities or even food allergies from one or multiple ingredients in their food.

 Take that extra step while your Shiba is young by investing in an allergy test.
 They line out the foods your unique dog is and isn’t sensitive to, giving you a better idea of what ingredients to avoid when picking your dog’s food.

-Not only that, but you can save a bit of money by buying that new food in bulk and storing it in a safe airtight container so it stays fresher for longer.
+You can save a bit of money by buying that new food in bulk and storing it in a safe airtight container so it stays fresher for longer.

 Frequently Asked Questions